open-mmlab/mmselfsup/docs/en/advanced_guides/engine.md

 ## Optimizer

+We will introduce Optimizer section through 3 different parts: Optimizer, Optimizer wrapper, and Constructor.

 ### Optimizer

 #### Customize optimizer supported by PyTorch

-We already support to use all the optimizers implemented by PyTorch, see `mmengine/optim/optimizer/builder.py`.
+We have already supported all the optimizers implemented by PyTorch, see `mmengine/optim/optimizer/builder.py`.
 To use and modify them, please change the `optimizer` field of config files.

 For example, if you want to use SGD, the modification could be as the following.